mortrpestl/forsaken-entanglement-cheat/README.md

 <p align="center">
   <img src="https://github.com/mortrpestl/forsaken-entanglement-cheat/blob/main/docu/2.png?raw=true" alt="2" width="60%" />
 </p>
-This is the desired behavior, to be achieved with an increase in data points.
+This is the desired behavior, which could be achieved with an increase in data points.
 Feel free to send recommendations in where to receive labeled images of Windows dialog boxes (or even Forsaken 1x1x1x1 Entanglement gameplay in the perspective of the attacked player!) through my Github profile.

 ## Software and Paradigms Used:
 - Python
 - [YOLO v1 (You Only Look Once)](https://arxiv.org/abs/1506.02640)
 - [TQDM](https://github.com/tqdm/tqdm)
 - [PyTorch](https://pytorch.org/)
 - [ModifiedOpenLabeling, derived from OpenLabeling](https://github.com/ivangrov/ModifiedOpenLabelling)
+- [Aladdin Persson](https://www.youtube.com/watch?v=t-phGBfPEZ4&list=PLhhyoLH6Ijfw0TpCTVTNk42NN08H6UvNq)'s videos on Object Detection

 All rights reserved by @mortrpestl.